wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions.md

 # ['Charles', 'Patrick', 'George', 'Carol']
 ```

-Well, that is messy.
+Well, that is messy 🙄.
 Fortunately, it is possible to break comprehensions in different lines:

 ```python
 new_list = [n for n in names if n.startswith('C')